shopware/shopware/src/Docs/_new/1-getting-started/40-recent-updates/__categoryInfo.md

 <h3>2019-02-07: Rule documentation</h3>

 <p>The rules documentation is now available.
-You are now able to read how to create your own rules using Shopware 6!
+You are now able to read how to create your own rules using the shopware/platform!
 Any feedback is appreciated.</p>

 <p>See it at: <a href="https://github.com/shopware/platform/blob/master/src/Docs/60-plugin-system/35-custom-rules.md">https://github.com/shopware/platform/blob/master/src/Docs/60-plugin-system/35-custom-rules.md</a></p>

 <h3>2019-02-07: System requirements</h3>

-<p>Shopware 6 now requires PHP &gt;= 7.2.0.
+<p>The platform now requires PHP &gt;= 7.2.0.
 We&#39;ve also included a polyfill library for PHP 7.3 functions, so feel free to use them.</p>

 <h3>2019-02-06: Plugin configuration</h3>